TrafeX/clipboard.ninja-app/README.md

  * It's private; you first need to connect to the other device before you can send something, this way the data never has to be (temporarily) stored on the server.
  * You can connect with multiple devices, simultaneously receiving the text.
  * No registration is needed, a 6 digit number is enough to connect the devices.

+## Todo

+- [ ] Change the color of the header and statusbar
+- [ ] Allow the app to work in split screen
+- [ ] Hide the splashscreen when loaded